jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 In this mode your Server will appear in the server list supplied by a Directory.
 Jamulus Clients come with a list of Directories built-in.
 If you register your Server with one of these, anyone can discover and connect to it.

-You can also have your Server listed by a Custom Directory (see below), if that better meets your requirements.
-Clients can then only see your Server if they also know the Custom Directory.
+Alternatively, you can list your Server on a Custom Directory (see below).
+Clients will only find your Server if they enter the Custom Directory's internet address.

 Note that Directories can only register up to 150 Servers.
 If you see a message that says you cannot register your Server becuase the Directory is full, you can try registering on another.